noisebridge/rfid-access-control/software/firmware/README.md

 Uses the SPI port and part of port B.

+This is how a typical board looks like

+![RFID-board][rfid-board]

+TBD: describe connections.

 LCD
 ---
 If this terminal should have an LCD to display messages or interact wit the